davidgchaves/basic-netflix-xp-v2/README.md

 `Webpack` loaders are black boxes where `webpack`:

 - pipe input into...
-- ...accept output out of
+- ...accept output out of.

 #### What are `webpack` loaders useful for?

 Use loaders to:

-- transpile
+- transpile,
-- include CSS
+- include CSS,
-- include inline images via encoding
+- include inline images via encoding,
-- transform SVGs
+- transform SVGs.

 #### `babel-loader`

-Transpile our code using `Babel 6`.
+Transpile our code using `babel 6`.

 #### `eslint-loader`